inoxlang/inox-vscode/README.md

 You can now [open the project](#opening-a-project).

-_Note: programs running on the community server can only make HTTP requests to a few domains: `localhost`, `jsonplaceholder.typicode.com`, and `example.com`._
+_Note: programs running on the community server are only allowed to make HTTP requests to the following hosts: `localhost`, `jsonplaceholder.typicode.com`, and `example.com`._

 </details>